Denah Weinberg

-Denah Weinberg was an Orthodox Jewish rebbetzin and the founder and dean of EYAHT College of Jewish Studies for Women in Jerusalem.
+Denah Weinberg was an Orthodox Jewish rebbetzin wife of a rabbi) and the founder and dean of EYAHT College of Jewish Studies for Women in Jerusalem.
 EYAHT has over 2,000 alumni.
 She was also a speaker on women's issues in Israel and abroad, and published several essays in Jewish women's anthologies.
-She was married to Rabbi Noah Weinberg, founder of Yeshivat Aish HaTorah.
+She was married to Noah Weinberg, founder of Yeshivat Aish HaTorah.
 She died in Jerusalem on March 12, 2023.

 Biography

 Denah Weinberg was born in Far Rockaway, Queens, New York to Albert and Esther Goldman.
-Albert was the youngest of eight children of Rabbi Yaakov Yitzchok Goldman, rabbi of Congregation Ohave Shalom in Pawtucket, Rhode Island, and his wife, Dina.
-Weinberg had two sisters, Naomi and Judy, both of whom are deceased.

 She married Noah Weinberg in New York in February 1958.
 They lived in Jerusalem, Israel and raised 8 sons and 4 daughters.
 One of their sons, Rabbi Hillel Weinberg, briefly succeeded his father as rosh yeshiva of Aish HaTorah.
-She was widowed in 2009.
+Her husband died in 2009.

 Founding EYAHT

-After giving weekly classes to women in her Kiryat Sanz apartment for several years, in 1984, with seed money from Aish HaTorah, she opened the EYAHT college in two ground-floor apartments located across the street from her home.
+In 1984, with seed money from Aish HaTorah, she opened the EYAHT college in two ground-floor apartments located across the street from her home.
 She named the college "EYAHT" (א.י.ה.ת.) by creating an acronym for the phrase, אשה יראת ה' היא תתהלל, Eesha Yirat Adonoy Hee Tithallal, "A woman who fears God, she shall be praised" (Proverbs 31:30).

-Rebbitzen Weinberg taught The 48 Ways to Wisdom, a curriculum developed by her husband based on Pirkei Avot.
-She also taught a curriculum on the beauty and meaning of Shabbat, which she developed.
-She placed a strong emphasis on the role of the Jewish woman in her family and community, with special classes in shalom bayit (marital harmony) and chinuch habanim (raising Jewish children).

 Shortly after inaugurating a five-story, 15400 sqft campus for EYAHT in the Romema neighborhood in 2014, EYAHT was closed.